-The beauty of a UX Wireframe is that a designer can create it on software, or you may go old school and draw it on a piece of paper.
+The beauty of a UX wireframe is that a designer can either create it on software or go old school and draw it on a piece of paper.

 Remember, you’re laying a user flow as you want it to appear on the app.
-Keep it simple because simple is better here.
+Simple is better.

 In a nutshell, everything that makes the user experience convenient.

-Yes, the wait is finally over.
+The wait is finally over.
 Now we get to the fun part!
-After you’re done with the Mobile App Design evaluation, it’s time for the actual design process.
+After you’re done with the mobile app design evaluation, it’s time for the actual design process.

-At TechNerds, we follow these 6 steps whenever we get to designing and developing an application:
+At TechNerds, we follow these 6 steps when designing and developing an application: